mdanyal4/mdanyal/README.md

 - 👀 I’m interested in internship & job opportunities
 - 🌱 I’m currently learning Computer Science (Java)
 - 💞️ I’m looking to collaborate on projects, and in workplaces
-- 📫 How to reach me mdanyalimrans@gmail.com
+- 📫 How to reach me...

 <!---
 danyalimran/danyalimran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.